Table of Contents

 3. Order tracking

-Once you start a courier business, you can save a lot of time on customer enquiries with automated receipt notifications, or order tracking.
+Once you start a courier business in Australia, you can save a lot of time on customer enquiries with automated receipt notifications, or order tracking.

-Your driver is closer to their stop (with a more precise ETA)
+- The driver is nearing their stop (with a more precise window)

 4. Proof of delivery

-TransVirtual lets you collect proof of delivery in two ways:
+Transvirtual helps you capture proof of delivery (POD) in two ways:

 Using an automated Transportation Management System (TMS) like allows you to implement all four of those steps simply and seamlessly, freeing your time up to work on your business rather than in it.